Natural Satellites

 • Spring tides They occur during the phases of the full and new moon, when the satellite aligns with the Sun and the Earth, which causes the high tides to be even greater, because the gravitational attractions of the luminous star and the planet are added.

-You may be interested: Nebula
+You may be interested: Sun

 Artificial satellites